Last updated:

 The same tension you crave, set in corridors no character can escape.

-The tropes you already love translate perfectly: enemies forced into alliance become a captain and a prisoner sharing a ship with nowhere to run, and a royal court becomes a crew that slowly transforms into something like family.
+The shift is not about abandoning fantasy romance.
+Space opera takes that same emotional architecture, the tension you already know how to read, and drops it into corridors and cockpits where two people cannot escape each other.
+Enemies forced into alliance become a captain and a prisoner sharing a ship with nowhere to run, and a royal court becomes a crew.

 The Five Things That Separate a Forgettable Space Romance from One You Will Reread